dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/display/sounds/handling_several_sounds.md

 ## Handling Multiple Sound Instances

 Since pygame requires you to store the sound object to trigger its play() method, it is easy to make the mistake of storing redundant sound instances.
 You can easily create a sound_library in to store and manage sound instances.
-I added the following method to my `Display` class located in *client_pygame > display > display.py*.
+I added the following method to my `Display` class located in *display > display.py*.
 Make sure you add a class variable `self.sound_library = {}` to the `__init__()` method or your program will crash.
 You also need to import the `os` module `import os`

 I created a *sounds* folder in my *client_pygame > display* folder and stored all my sound files in there.
 I used the [os.path.join](https://docs.python.org/2/library/os.path.html#os.path.join) python function to the correct path to the file so my code will work on every operating system.
 I also used the [os.path.isfile](https://docs.python.org/2/library/os.path.html#os.path.isfile) function to verify my file existed so avoid having my program crash.